Expedited & Medical Hold Cases

-- A copy of your NVC interview letter (does not apply to Diversity Visa applicants).
+- A copy of your NVC interview letter.

 - The confirmation page for a completed Electronic Visa Application Form DS-260,

 - Original Birth Certificates and a photo copy.
-Original or certified copies of birth certificates for all children of the principal applicant is also required.
+Original or certified copies of birth certificates for all children of the principal applicant are also required.

 - Marriage Certificates, Divorce/Death Certificates for all prior marriages and photocopies.

 - If you are older than 16 years of age, the original police certificate from your country of current residence, countries of previous residence and photocopies.
 For more information on obtaining these certificates, visit Reciprocity by Country.

 - Applicants must provide sealed medical examination results from an Embassy designated physician.
 The list of these physicians is available here.
 If the panel physician informs you that your medical reports will be transmitted electronically you will not receive the physical reports.

 - Two (2) visa photos (front view) with white background (2x2 inches) of each person applying for the Visa.
 Photos must be un-cropped and without any editing or enhancements.
 Please click here for instructions.
 (See our photograph requirements.)